joelwar/labelcheck/README.md

 The prototype is a review-for-automation queue:

 1. Upload a new submission from the queue page.
+This queue is also fed by website submissions done by applicants.
-2. The backend extracts fields and creates a stored submission.
+2. The backend extracts fields and creates a stored submission using hyper fast LLM model.
 3. If extraction succeeds, the system sets `approved` or `needs_correction`.
 4. If extraction fails, the system sets `to_review` and shows the source files for manual review.
 5. An agent confirms, overrides, or manually decides the submission.
+It list the records as part of the overall set of submissions with their statuses.

 ## API